CUBRID/node-cubrid/Readme.md

 =======================================================================================================
 In the next code release (Beta - End September 2012), we are targeting:
 - Schema support
-- Documentation release
+- Documentation release & publishing
 - More functionality & more testing
 - Additional demos
 - Code improvements, optimizations and refactoring
+- A npm installer

-Author and Contributors
+Authors and Contributors
 =======================================================================================================
 The main authors of this driver are the members of the CUBRID API team - http://www.cubrid.org/wiki_apis.